hardwario/docs/tower/firmware-development/development-with-cli-tools.md

   ```
   ninja -C obj/debug
   ```
-- Flash firmware to your device with `bcf` (you will be prompted to select the devive that you want to flash)
+- Flash firmware to your device with `bcf` (you will be prompted to select the device that you want to flash)
   ```
   bcf flash
   ```
-- If you want to attach console to your device for some debugging, run `bcf` with `--log` flag or just run `bcf log`:
+- If you want to attach the console to your device for some debugging, run `bcf` with `--log` flag or just run `bcf log`:
   ```
   bcf flash --log
   ```